Gauvain-OllivierMorinet/DeepLearningLearning/README.md

 # DeepLearningLearning
-Some tutorials I made / followed / reworked To familiarize myself with DeepLearning
+Some tutorials I made / followed / reworked to familiarize myself with DeepLearning